-Read this Medication Guide before you start taking carbamazepine tablets or chewable tablets and each time you get a refill.
+Read this Medication Guide before you start taking Carbamazepine Extended-Release Tablets and each time you get a refill.
 There may be new information.
 This information does not take the place of talking to your healthcare provider about your medical condition or treatment.

-What is the most important information I should know about carbamazepine tablets or chewable tablets?
+What is the most important information I should know about Carbamazepine Extended-Release Tablets?

-Do not stop taking carbamazepine tablets or chewable tablets without first talking to your healthcare provider.
+Do not stop taking Carbamazepine Extended-Release Tablets without first talking to your healthcare provider.

-Stopping carbamazepine tablets or chewable tablets suddenly can cause serious problems.
+Stopping Carbamazepine Extended-Release Tablets suddenly can cause serious problems.

-Carbamazepine tablets or chewable tablets can cause serious side effects, including:
+Carbamazepine Extended-Release Tablets can cause serious side effects, including:

-- 1. Carbamazepine tablets or chewable tablets may cause rare but serious skin rashes that may lead to death.
-These serious skin reactions are more likely to happen when you begin taking carbamazepine tablets or chewable tablets within the first four months of treatment but may occur at later times.
+1. Carbamazepine Extended-Release Tablets may cause rare but serious skin rashes that may lead to death.
+These serious skin reactions are more likely to happen when you begin taking Carbamazepine Extended-Release Tablets within the first four months of treatment but may occur at later times.
 These reactions can happen in anyone, but are more likely in people of Asian descent.
-If you are of Asian descent, you may need a genetic blood test before you take carbamazepine tablets or chewable tablets to see if you are at a higher risk for serious skin reactions with this medicine.
+If you are of Asian descent, you may need a genetic blood test before you take Carbamazepine Extended-Release Tablets to see if you are at a higher risk for serious skin reactions with this medicine.
 Symptoms may include:

-- skin rash

-- hives

-- sores in your mouth

-- blistering or peeling of the skin

-- 2. Carbamazepine tablets or chewable tablets may cause rare but serious blood problems.
-Symptoms may include:

-- fever, sore throat or other infections that come and go or do not go away

-- easy bruising

-- red or purple spots on your body

-- bleeding gums or nose bleeds

-- severe fatigue or weakness

-- 3. Carbamazepine tablets or chewable tablets may cause allergic reactions or serious problems, which may affect organs and other parts of your body like the liver or blood cells.
-You may or may not have a rash with these types of reactions.